racket/rhombus/shrubbery/0000-shrubbery.md

 drop the requrement to precede indentation with `:` or `|`.
 Requiring a preceding `:` or `|` is a kind of consistency check to enable better and earlier errors when indentation goes wrong.

+Making whitespace and comment lines ignored in all contexts means that they can be freely added without intefering with grouping.
+The `\` continuation operator is somewhat unusual in that it skips blank and comment lines to continue, as opposed to requiring `\` on every continuing line; that, too, allows extra blank and comment lines to be added, even amid continuing lines.

+The interaction of indentation and `\` differs slightly from Python, which does not count the space for `\` itself or any leading whitespace on a continuing line todward indentation.
+Counting the leading whitespace on a continuing line has the advantage that it can reach an arbitrary amount of identation within a constrained textual width.
+Counting the `\` itself is consistent with ignoring `\` when it appears within a line, so grouping stays the same whether there's a newline or the continue line immediately after `\`.

 A full shrubbery-notation design should incorporate `at-exp` notation, too (where `@` escapes return to shrubbery notation instead of